-Aides say the trip is an opportunity for Romney to forge links with strong U.S. allies and show that he'll stand up for shared values but its length and complexity also will present challenges for the candidate and his campaign.
+Aides say it's a chance for the candidate to forge links with strong U.S. allies and show that he'll stand up for shared values.

-The centerpiece of the trip is a politically delicate visit to Israel, where Romney is scheduled to meet with top leaders who are closing in on a critical decision about whether to launch a military strike on Iran that is opposed by the Obama administration.
+The centerpiece of the trip is a politically delicate visit to Israel, where he meets with top leaders who are closing in on a critical decision about whether to launch a military strike on Iran that is opposed by the Obama administration.
 The relationship with Israel and the question of what to do about Iran's suspected nuclear weapons ambitions represent one of the starkest contrasts between Obama and Romney, who mostly has defined his foreign policy largely in terms of his opponent.

 The Israel visit comes on July 28, when Romney will meet with Prime Minister Benjamin Netanyahu, U.S. Ambassador Daniel Shapiro and President Shimon Peres.
 Romney advisers won't say if he will visit the West Bank, but he does plan a meeting with Salam Fayyad, the Palestinian Authority prime minister.